Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Experimental Design

 \subsection{Synchronization Clock}

 Following similar considerations, we select an L\nobreakdash-band synchronization channel at 1590\,nm (shown in red in Fig.~\ref{osa}), chosen for both wide wavelength separation from the quantum channel and bandwidth availability between the occupied C\nobreakdash-band spectrum and calibration channel at 1610\nobreakdash-nm for the OLS.
 Because Raman noise significantly decreases with increased quantum-classical channel separation, selecting an L\nobreakdash-band clock channel maintains the availability of the C\nobreakdash-band for classical data traffic while minimizing the clock's contribution to SpRS noise (much like the O\nobreakdash-band/L\nobreakdash-band wavelength allocations in~\cite{jordan_ent_dist}).
-Our synchronization signal is distributed bidirectionally from 1G small form-factor pluggable (SFP) transceivers (FS CWDM\nobreakdash-SFP1G\nobreakdash-ZX\nobreakdash-1590) using White Rabbit timing protocols (Safran WR\nobreakdash-LEN) to establish a common time base between time-to-digital converters (TDCs, Swabian Instruments Time Tagger X) at each location with picosecond-level precision for timing accuracy~\cite{nist_sync, WR_protocol}.
-The SFPs are rated for 80\,km propagation with a listed receiver sensitivity of $-28$\,dBm.
-White Rabbit typically operates with bidirectional SFPs at two different wavelengths~\cite{nist_sync}, but we opt to use a single wavelength with bidirectional propagation over a single fiber to minimize occupied bandwidth.
-Because SFPs are not commonly sold with this configuration, we utilize single-wavelength SFPs and circulators to route signals from the transmitter and to the receiver at each node (Fig.~\ref{exp_detail}).
-With the chosen large frequency detuning from the quantum channel (L\nobreakdash-band to O\nobreakdash-band) and low power requirements for propagation ($<0$\,dBm launch power), we observe a negligible increase in SpRS noise when including the two-way 1590\nobreakdash-nm clock signal.
+Our synchronization signal is distributed bidirectionally from 1G small form-factor pluggable (SFP) transceivers (FS CWDM\nobreakdash-SFP1G\nobreakdash-ZX\nobreakdash-1590) using WR timing protocols (Safran WR\nobreakdash-LEN) to establish a common time base between TDCs (Swabian Instruments Time Tagger X) at each location with picosecond-level precision for relative time synchronization~\cite{nist_sync, WR_protocol}.
+WR typically operates with bidirectional SFPs at two different wavelengths~\cite{nist_sync}, but we opt to use a single wavelength to minimize occupied bandwidth; we utilize standard duplex SFPs and circulators to route signals bidirectionally over a single fiber (Fig.~\ref{exp_detail}).
+With the chosen large frequency detuning from the quantum channel (L\nobreakdash-band to O\nobreakdash-band) and low power requirements for propagation ($-28$\,dBm SFP receiver sensitivity), we observe a negligible increase in SpRS noise when including the bidirectional 1590\nobreakdash-nm clock signal.
 Due to the negligible noise even at 0\,dBm launch power, we do not fully optimize (minimize) SFP launch power; the 1590\nobreakdash-nm launch powers were $-9.2$\,dBm co-propagating and $-0.7$\,dBm counter-propagating (not to scale in Fig.~\ref{osa}; depicted measurement does not include relevant insertion losses).
-The co-propagating transmitter additionally passes through three cascaded C\nobreakdash-band WDMs to remove ASE.
+The co-propagating transmitter passes through three cascaded C\nobreakdash-band WDMs to remove ASE.
 For integration with more advanced classical systems that span the full C\nobreakdash- and L\nobreakdash-bands, the optical clock could be moved to share the O\nobreakdash-band with the quantum signal, at the cost of higher SpRS noise.
-However, with a sufficiently sensitive receiver (easily available off the shelf), the synchronization channel can likely be attenuated~\cite{nist_sync} enough to allow low-error quantum communications; this is precedented by studies on O\nobreakdash-band/O\nobreakdash-band coexistence for Hong-Ou-Mandel interference~\cite{me_jordan_cleo} and C\nobreakdash-band/C\nobreakdash-band entanglement distribution with powers $< -10$\,dBm~\cite{sauge_entdist2007}.
-In this work, the channels of our OLS are restricted to the C\nobreakdash-band (plus the 1511\nobreakdash-nm OSC), allowing us to capitalize on the minimal noise configuration of placing the synchronization channel in the L\nobreakdash-band.
+However, with a sufficiently sensitive receiver (easily available off the shelf), the synchronization channel can likely be attenuated enough to allow low-error quantum communications~\cite{nist_sync}; this is precedented by studies on O\nobreakdash-band/O\nobreakdash-band coexistence for Hong-Ou-Mandel interference~\cite{me_jordan_cleo} and C\nobreakdash-band/C\nobreakdash-band entanglement distribution with powers $< -10$\,dBm~\cite{fan_entdist_and_qkd2023}.
+However, the channels of our OLS are restricted to the C\nobreakdash-band (plus the 1511\nobreakdash-nm OSC), allowing us to capitalize on the minimal noise configuration of placing the synchronization channel in the L\nobreakdash-band.